Former ‘Real Housewives’ Star Calls Out Andy Cohen, Says She Felt ‘Ambushed’ on WWHL

 Former “Real Housewives of New York” star Bethenny Frankel has been speaking out amid the SAG-AFTRA strike, suggesting that reality television stars form a union.

-In one of her TikTok videos, Frankel addressed how she feels Andy Cohen approaches his job as a head honcho at Bravo and is wondering why he’s been silent on the idea that reality stars should be treated with a certain level of an industry standard when it comes to their contracts — and compensation.
+In one of her TikTok videos, Frankel addressed her feelings about how Andy Cohen approaches his job as a head honcho at Bravo and asking why he’s been silent on the idea that reality stars’ treatment should meet an industry standard when it comes to contracts — and compensation.

-“We deserve a response from the entertainment industry acknowledging that we have been heard,” Frankel captioned her video.
+“We deserve a response from the entertainment industry acknowledging that we have been heard,” Frankel captioned her video, posted July 23.

 In the comments section she wrote, “Too many questions about him not to respond.”
-Frankel talked a little bit about how she and Cohen crossed paths, and also said that she felt ambushed during her time on “Watch What Happens Live” in December 2022.
+Frankel talked about how she and Cohen crossed paths, and he said that she felt ambushed during her time on “Watch What Happens Live” in December 2022.

 Here’s what you need to know: